bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />

 I really like the **easeOutCirc** ones.
 Yeah, **easeIn** and **easeOutCirc**.
 You can give those a try.
-Let\'s see what we can do with that.
+Let&apos;s see what we can do with that.
 Over here **easeInCirc**.
-Again, at two seconds, that\'s pretty slow.
+Again, at two seconds, that&apos;s pretty slow.
 You can even slow down more if you wanted to see it.
-I\'ll set that to three seconds.
+I&apos;ll set that to three seconds.
 You can see how it changes the animation by either slowing it down or speeding it up.
-I think this one\'s speeding it up as it gets to the end of the animation.
+I think this one&apos;s speeding it up as it gets to the end of the animation.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 169.
 (101) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->